-Policy: Application for Enrollment, and Date Approved: November 2002 privately placed children
+Policy: Application for Enrollment, and privately placed children Date Approved: November 2002 privately placed emotion Date Reviewed: February 1, 2024

 Parents interested in licensed home child care must complete an online registration form.
 All records must be current for all agency children, and privately placed children.
 All child records must be retained for 3 years after the date of discharge.
 A "Change of Information" form is available on our website for families to complete and submit to the agency when applicable.